devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 > "A surprisingly important part of good code is good style.
 Consistent naming, ordering, and formatting helps code that is the same look the same." [[@dartteamEffectiveDart2019]](https://dart.dev/guides/language/effective-dart)

-This chapter will teach you some of the current best practices, conventions, and tips when wirting Dart [[@dartteamDartProgrammingLanguage2019]](https://dart.dev/) code and Flutter [[@flutterdevteamFlutterFramework2018]](https://flutter.dev/) applications in general.
+This chapter will teach you some of the current best practices, conventions, and tips when writing Dart code [[@dartteamDartProgrammingLanguage2019]](https://dart.dev/) and Flutter applications [[@flutterdevteamFlutterFramework2018]](https://flutter.dev/) in general.
 That being said, the Dart team has published their own comprehensive guide [[@dartteamEffectiveDart2019]](https://dart.dev/guides/language/effective-dart) on writing effective Dart.
 I will be highlighting some of the information in that guide here, but I will mainly be focusing on the aspects that are unique to Dart and might be a bit counter intuitive when coming from other languages and frameworks.

 ## Naming Conventions
 There is three types of naming schemes in Dart.
 The following table is a summary of when to use which of those schemes: